Sean Dyche masterminding Burnley's unlikely promotion tilt

 "It gives someone a great opportunity.
 The next one comes in and gets a chance to grip it."

 Step forward Danny Ings.

-The 21-year-old frontman has finally found full fitness, and his scoring boots too, after two injury-plagued seasons.
-His 13 goals and eight more from strike partner Sam Vokes have propelled Burnley to the Championship summit.
+The 21-year-old frontman has finally found full fitness, and too, after His 13 goals and eight more from strike partner Sam Vokes have propelled Burnley to the Championship summit.

-They have won 10 of their first 13 games in the league, while a run of eight successive victories in all competitions was only ended by two late West Ham penalties on Tuesday.
+They have won 10 of their first 13 games in the league, while a run of eight successive victories in all competitions was only ended by on Tuesday.